Vita & Contact

 Wilmer, Cutler & Pickering (now WilmerHale) (Washington, D.C.), Associate (1992–94)

-Law Clerk (1990–92) to the Honorable Michael F. Cavanagh, Justice (1983–2015), Chief Justice (1991–95), Michigan Supreme Court (Lansing) (Justice Cavanagh, b.
-1940, is one of the most admired and long-serving judges in Michigan history.)
+Law Clerk (1990–92) to the Honorable Michael F. Cavanagh, Justice (1983–2015), Chief Justice (1991–95), Michigan Supreme Court (Lansing) (Chief Justice Cavanagh, 1940–2025, was one of the most admired and beloved jurists, and the longest-serving state appellate judge, in Michigan history.
+He died on May 20, 2025.
+See the statement by his daughter Megan K. Cavanagh, also now Chief Justice of the Michigan Supreme Court, and his obituary.)

-Law Clerk (1989–90) to the Honorable Frank M. Johnson Jr., U.S. Circuit Judge (1979–96), U.S. Court of Appeals, 11th Circuit (Montgomery, Alabama) (Judge Johnson, 1918–99, served as U.S. District Judge, 1955–79, playing a historic role working toward desegregation and racial justice in Alabama; the U.S. Courthouse in Montgomery was named for him in 1992 and he received the Presidential Medal of Freedom in 1995.)
+Law Clerk (1989–90) to the Honorable Frank M. Johnson Jr., U.S. Circuit Judge (1979–96), U.S. Court of Appeals, 11th Circuit (Montgomery, Alabama) (Judge Johnson, 1918–99, served as U.S. District Judge, 1955–79, playing a historic role working toward desegregation and racial justice in Alabama; the U.S. Courthouse in Montgomery was named for him in 1992 and he received the Presidential Medal of Freedom in 1995.
+See his New York Times obituary.)

 Law Clerk (Summer 1988), Minnesota State Attorney General’s Office (Hubert H. Humphrey III, Attorney General) (St. Paul)